railwayapp/docs/src/docs/guides/optimize-usage.md

 title: Optimize Usage
 ---

-Railway provides controls over resource usage in the form of usage limits and force-sleeping of inactive services.
+Railway provides controls over resource usage in the form of usage limits and auto-sleeping of inactive services.

 ## Configuring Usage Limits